Tennessee clinches bowl berth, beats Missouri 24-20

 COLUMBIA, Mo.
-(AP) — Jarrett Guarantano threw for 415 yards and two touchdown passes to lead Tennessee to a 24-20 victory over Missouri on Saturday night.
+(AP) — Tennessee quarterback Jarrett Guarantano has endured insults and injury during a topsy-turvy junior season.
+He persevered, and on Saturday night he threw for 415 yards and two touchdowns to lead the Volunteers to a 24-20 victory over Missouri.

 After coming off the bench the previous six games, Guarantano started the game and completed 23 of 40 passes.